Getty Images/iStockphoto

 Moves are usually scheduled over weekends and often over holiday or several successive weekends, depending on the size of the project.
 This might limit the availability of contractors, facilities personnel and vendor technicians.
 Schedule outside support well in advance, either on-site or standby, to have multiple options.

-As a note of caution, move weekend is not the time to start upgrades, software updates or patches.
+As a note of caution, the weekend of migrating to a new data center is not the time to start upgrades, software updates or patches.
 Complete all upgrades and updates at least a day before the move.
 Postpone all automatic updates scheduled for that weekend.

 If staff members share tasks with professional movers, make certain everyone knows their specific responsibilities, like who unracks and reracks the hardware and who handles connectivity.

 Professionals mount unracked hardware in special containers and transport it between locations in low-vibration vehicles.
 Admins can move hardware themselves, but they risk damaging equipment.
 It is highly recommended that professional movers transport hardware.
-Duplicate hardware may need to be configured in accordance with the asset plan.
+The transport of duplicate hardware before migration day should also be configured under the asset plan.

 Robert McFarlane is principal in charge of data center design for the international consulting firm Shen Milsom and Wilke LLC.
 McFarlane has spent more than 35 years in communications consulting and has experience in every segment of the data center industry.